turabond/revance-test-monorepo/README.md

 Or use Turbo's filtering:

-- `turbo run dev  --filter=todo-app:`: Starts the development server for todo-app.
+- `turbo run dev  --filter=todo-app`: Starts the development server for todo-app.
 - `turbo run build  --filter=todo-app`: Builds only todo-app.

 ---